pfnet/pfrl/examples/atari/reproduction/rainbow/README.md

 ## Results
-These results reflect PFRL commit hash:  `TODO`.
+These results reflect PFRL commit hash:  `a0ad6a7`.

 | Results Summary ||
 | ------------- |:-------------:|